Working on a construction site is never an easy job. You are likely to be exposed to hazardous concrete, stone, or wood dust.

 - Wood maintenance activities

 - Emptying a bag from a dust extraction system

-From above you can figure the professions likely to be affected by wood dust the most.
-Construction workers, carpenters, shipbuilding workers, maintenance staff, those working in sawmills are just some of the examples.
+From the above, you can figure out the professions likely to be affected by wood dust the most.
+Construction workers, carpenters, shipbuilding workers, maintenance staff, and those working in sawmills are just some of the examples.